marcohenriques/python-project-skeleton/docs/tools_included/makefile.md

 make install
 ```

 This will should be the first command to prepare your environment.
-It will setup several things:
+It will set up several things:

 1. create a `.python-version` file, that will tell `pyenv` which python version to use.
 Behind the scenes, it will look
 at the python version you select during project generation (which is stored in the variable `PYTHON_VERSION` on your